embedded-slam/siraj/README.md

 # Problem
-Textual logs can sometimes be huge.
+Text-based logs can sometimes be huge.
 And going through them with standard text editor without color coding or filtering can be really frustrating job.

 # Solution